Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 - **Operating System**: Linux or compatible environment.

-## Rclone Example

-To use a specific version of Rclone in your environment, you can list available versions and load the desired one as shown below:

 ## If you're using Katana UNSW, you can book an interactive CPU portal and then run the following command